CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 > **Note**: If you encounter any intermittent issues with Vision Studio during Task 3, proceed with the next task.
 You can revisit and reattempt Task 3 if necessary.

 ## Task 4: Tagging images

+In this task, you will learn how to tag images with relevant labels using Vision Studio to enhance organization and searchability.

 The next feature you will try is the **Extract Tags** functionality.
 Extract tags is based on thousands of recognizable objects, including living beings, scenery, and actions.